CadeLaRen/satellite/README.md

-#Glacier Programming Language
+#Satellite Programming Language

-Glacier is a programming language I'm writing for fun.
+Satellite is a programming language I'm writing for fun.
 It's designed to be concurrent and all that jazz.

 ##Syntax